facebook/react-native/docs/Image.md

 ## Static Assets

-In the course of a project you add and remove images and in many instances, you end up shipping images you are not using anymore in the app.
+In the course of a project, it is not uncommon to add and remove many images and accidentally end up shipping images you are no longer using in the app.
 In order to fight this, we need to find a way to know statically which images are being used in the app.
 To do that, we introduced a marker called `ix`.
 The only allowed way to refer to an image in the bundle is to literally write `ix('name-of-the-asset')` in the source.

 ```javascript
 var { ix } = React;